Climate-Data-Science/Climate-Similarity-Metrics/README.md

 ## Environment Setup

-Create a new conda environment with all the required dependencies:
+1. Create a new conda environment with all the required dependencies:

 `conda env create -f environment.yaml`

-Activate the environment:
+2. Activate the environment:

 `conda activate climate_similarity_measures`

+3. Navigate to the `Randomized Dependence Coefficient` folder and run `python setup.py install`

 ## QBO Index